 Here is what I recommend when you’re just getting started with SEO:

-Install the Yoast SEO plugin – The Yoast SEO plugin is an easy way to see how well your article targets your keyword.
+The Yoast SEO plugin is an easy way to see how well your article targets your chosen keyword.
 Pay attention to the suggestions listed for each article you write.
+It also helps control how each page of your site appears in the Google search results.
+I recommend adding a Meta Description for every post and page on your site.
+You should also disable the indexing of Tags and leave Categories indexable by Google.

-Internal Links – Ensure that your posts are well linked internally on your website.
+As part of a good on-page SEO strategy, ensure that your posts are well linked internally on your website.
 This can take a while, so start off by adding links to your most important posts from other blogs posts on your site, and work your way through all your posts.
+Be sure to link the keyword you are trying to rank for.
+You can search through your published posts for keywords, or you can buy a tool that can automate the process like Link Whisper.

-Those are the basic SEO concepts and tips to help you succeed with ranking your posts in Google.
+Those are the major SEO basics, concepts and tips to help you succeed with ranking your posts in Google.
 What are your favorite SEO tips?